Welcome to today's edition of the Rush 24-7 podcast.

 By the way, I wonder if she's come out of the tree yet.

-Scott in Northern Michigan, welcome to the EIB network.
+Scott in Northern Michigan, welcome to the EIB Network.

 Great to have you here.

-Rush Megadiddles from the Great White North.
+Rush Megadittals from the Great White North.

 It's an honor to talk to you.